smahmad/Configs/README.md

 |--------------------|--------------------------------------------------------------------------------------|---------------|
 |BucketNameForLambda |Name of the Bucket to create for Lambda to deploy in it - e.g. lambda-bucket         |[Valid S3 Bucket Name](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html). |
 |ARNlist |Comma delimited list of ARNs for the root accounts to deploy Lambda - e.g. arn:aws:iam::999999999999:root,arn:aws:iam::999999999999:root        |[Valid AWS Account Id](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html)|

+#### Package and Upload the artifacts

+The aws cloudformation package does follow actions:
+   - ZIPs up the local files.
+   - Uploads them to a designated S3 bucket.
+   - Generates a new template where the local paths are replaced with the S3 URIs.